The special treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 This was all thanks to the SSD’s ability to read and write data almost ten times faster than any traditional HDD.

 Since then, SSDs have improved ten times over, especially since NVM Express (NVME) made its debut.
-This device (controller on the motherboard) allows computers to access storage data via the PCIe bus instead of the old SATA interface.
+This device (controller on the motherboard) allows computers to access storage data via the PCIe bus instead of the outdated SATA interface.

-However, even though NVME M.2 solid-state drives are much faster than SATA III drives, this didn’t significantly improve video games.
+However, even though NVME M.2 solid-state drives are much faster than SATA III drives, this didn’t substantially improve video games.
 In fact, improvements to the use of video game storage today are almost always zero.

 Sony’s and Microsoft’s Direct Storage Access